MicrosoftDocs/cloud-adoption-framework/docs/govern/cloud-service-controls.md

 The primary inputs are the technical documentation of the cloud service and the service control requirements.

-Through this process, the team reviews the intended use of the service within the organization, and then documents any implementation-specific designs required.
-The designs might include different controls for different classifications of data, or it could be simple guidance for general use.
+Through this process, the team reviews the intended use of the service within the organization and documents any implementation-specific designs that are required.
+The designs might include different controls for different classifications of data or simple guidance for general use.

 The core artifact delivered from this stage is the service guidance.
-This document outlines the envisioned usage of the service, guiding design principles, and the audited and enforced controls on the service.
-It acts as a reference for cloud adoption teams when they're choosing to implement a service as part of their design.
+This document outlines the envisioned usage of the service, the guiding design principles, and the audited and enforced controls on the service.
+It acts as a reference for cloud adoption teams when they choose to implement a service as part of their design.
 The documents are necessary for the governance team to communicate their intent to adoption teams at scale.

 ### Implement and test technical controls

-The controls defined in the previous section should now be implemented in cloud controls.
+The controls defined in the previous section are now implemented in cloud controls.
 The technical implementation must provide the right level of enforcement and reporting.

 The controls of the service are interpreted into their technical implementation on the service.
 The controls are identified in their implementation of the Azure environment.
-For example, requiring encryption on a storage account requires you to set a property on the storage account, which then becomes the technical requirement of that control.
+For example, when you require encryption on a storage account, it requires that you set a property on the storage account, which becomes the technical requirement of that control.

 There are many offerings in the market that provide this capability.
-Azure Policy is native to Azure and is recommended.
-Azure Policy works to report the current state versus the desired outcome, and to enforce the controls.
+Azure Policy is native to Azure, and it's recommended.
+Azure Policy reports the current state versus the desired outcome and enforces the controls.

 ### Approve service controls